Amazon PPC Strategy 2026: TACoS-First Guide to Growth

 Audience and Keyword Research

 Start by understanding who your customer is and what words they use to search for products like yours.
-Use tools like Amazon’s search bar autocomplete, Brand Analytics, and third party software to build a robust list of relevant keywords.
-Remember that about 65% of product searches begin on Amazon, so the data is rich.
+Use tools like Amazon’s search bar autocomplete, Brand Analytics, and third party software to build a comprehensive list of relevant keywords.
+About 65% of product searches begin on Amazon, so the data available is extensive.

 The Power of Long Tail Keywords